 How to Add User to Farm Administrator Group in SharePoint?

-By default, the account which was used (logged in) to install SharePoint becomes the SharePoint Farm Administrator.
-There are situations, where we need to add additional Farm Administrators to our SharePoint farm in order to delegate the tasks.
+By default, the account that was used (logged in) to install SharePoint becomes the SharePoint Farm Administrator.
+However, there are situations where we need to add additional Farm Administrators to our SharePoint farm in order to delegate tasks.
 Follow these three steps to add a farm administrator in SharePoint.

 1. Add user to Central Administration Farm Administrator Group